Akash0716/salesforce-training/README.md

 # Salesforce Training Repository

-This repository contains my complete Salesforce Summer Program learning journey.
+This repository contains my Salesforce Summer Program learning journey, organized week-wise and day-wise.
-The training covers CRM concepts, Salesforce Platform basics, Data Modeling, Automation, Flow Builder, Apex programming, and Enterprise System Design using real-world examples.
+The training covers CRM concepts, Salesforce Platform fundamentals, Data Modeling, Automation, Flow Builder, Apex programming, SOQL, Apex Triggers, and Enterprise System Design using real-world examples.

-Throughout the program, a **College Management System** was used as the primary real-world project to understand how Salesforce concepts connect together in enterprise applications.
+Throughout the program, a **College Management System** was used as the primary real-world project to understand how Salesforce concepts integrate together in enterprise applications.

 ---